 Consists of documents concerning Simmons, her father Jack Copper, Isabel Whitney, and the Whitney family.
 The Jack Copper material includes papers issued by the United Kingdom government, such as a passport and driver's license, and some memorabilia.
 The Whitney family material consists of genealogical papers and the will of Martha H. Whitney, Isabel Whitney's mother.
 The financial papers are made up of various receipts and invoices concerning Dawn Simmons, her husband John-Paul Simmons, and Vita Sackville-West's purchase of a Ford sedan in 1959.
 The legal papers include publishers' contracts with Gordon Langley Hall, documents concerning the inheritance from Isabel Whitney and the purchase of 56 Society Street in Charleston, S.C.
 The legal material also includes paperwork on Whitney family cemetery plots.
 Arranged in alphabetical order by folder title.

-Files of miscellaneous materials including publisher's proofs of two of Dawn Simmon's books; hardcover edition of The Great White Owl of Sissinghurst; a bible once belonging to Isabel Whitney with handwritten notes; early journalistic writings under the identity of Gordon Hall (chiefly columns); newspaper clippings; travel and gallery brochures; church publications; magazines; catalogues; and advertisements.
+Files of miscellaneous materials including publisher's proofs of two of Dawn Simmon's books; hardcover edition of The Great White Owl of Sissinghurst as well as J. Theodore Ellis' copy of the book; a bible once belonging to Isabel Whitney with handwritten notes; early journalistic writings under the identity of Gordon Hall (chiefly columns); newspaper clippings; travel and gallery brochures; church publications; magazines; catalogues; and advertisements.
 Contains material on the British royal family, and the actresses Bette Davis and Charlotte Cushman.
 Other printed material is included in the Wyrick and Co. folder in the Correspondence Series.
 Most of the series is grouped alphabetically by subject.
 Most newspaper clippings are arranged chronologically by year.
 Some items are listed in the Oversize Materials series at the end of this finding aid.